How to Lucid Dream

 Lucid dream research is still somewhat new and the clear benefits and disadvantages aren’t quite known.
 However, there have been some studies to suggest certain effects of lucid dreaming.

 There are a few benefits believed to be gained from lucid dreaming.
-One study by the American Psychological Association showed frequent lucid dreamers are better at problem-solving than non-lucid dreamers.
-Other research found that lucid dreaming can alleviate recurring nightmares.
+Sleep expert Alicia Roth, PhD, DBSM, points out that one study by Bourke & Shaw.
+Bourke, P., & Shaw, H. (2014) showed frequent lucid dreamers are better at problem-solving than non-lucid dreamers.
+Other research found that lucid dreaming can alleviate recurring nightmares, though the evidence is not conclusive.
 Some benefits of lucid dreaming include:

 - Relieve anxiety